mantejjosan/tutorials/CollaborateOnGithub/ForkInstallDevelop.md

 ## Important Notes

 1. When you're ready to submit your changes, send a pull request to your forked repository.
-2. After reviewing your changes in your fork, create a pull request to the original repository (sir's repo).
+2. After reviewing your changes in your fork, create a pull request to the original repository (GreatDevelopers' repo).

 Happy developing!